 These are spare parts, whose shape and configuration is dependent on the shape and configuration of a complex product (such as cars), yet, there does exist an alternative in design.
 This does not rely on the functionality of spare parts, but more on their appearance.

 Full-scale approximation as regards the use of protected designs for the purpose of permitting the repair of a complex product so as to restore its original appearance could not be achieved between the Member States of the European Union.

 A consumer and SME-friendly solution could have been the so-called “repair clause”.
 The repair clause should indemnify visible spare parts (mostly mechanical) from design protection.
 Not visible – and safety-critical – parts can not be enjoy protection .
 The safety of non-visible parts (also replicas) are guaranteed by the type approval procedure.
 However, in May 2014 the European Commission has officially withdrawn its plans to recast EU Design Directive (98/71 / EC).

 But there is light at the end of the tunnel: Many EU member states have implemented a “repair clause” in their national law in order to liberalize their market.

 > In Part #2 we will continue speaking about the repair clause and continue the battle of ‘must fit’ and ‘must match’ spare parts.
 Stay tuned!

 Did you miss our previous Design-Article?
 Check here.

 As a carmaker or spare part manufacturer, are you affected by restrictions on the Design Right?

-Our lawyers are here to help you and find the best solution for your activities in the European Union.Ask for a call-back without any obligations from one of our lawyers.
+Our lawyers are here to help you and find the best solution for your activities in the European Union.Ask for a call-back.
 We can help you – promised!?